Full-Time

 Session 2: 8:45 PM (UK Time)

-Exams submitted after the submission deadline will be penalised with a 10% deduction in marks.
+Exams submitted after the submission deadline may be penalised with a 10% deduction in marks.

 If a student is unable to sit the exam because of extreme circumstances, they should contact the admin in advance and discuss their situation.